zhikaiong2001/tp/docs/UserGuide.md

 **Note about adding strange values for fields:**

 * If strange values are used for command parameters, Tether will intercept the execution of these invalid commands as far as possible.
 Ultimately however, we adopt a liberal "Garbage in, Garbage out" approach.
-This means that we give you the freedom to perform actions like setting interviews that start after they end, at the expense of the coherency of your data
+This means that we give you the freedom to perform actions like setting interviews that start after they end, at the expense of the coherency of your data.
   * We are open to feedback however for future iterations of Tether if you would rather we intercept more invalid commands.

 * Similarly, we give you the freedom to make any edits to the `addressbook.json` file but do note that if any invalid edits are made before (re)launching the application, then no data will load and an exception will be viewed in the CLI.
-    * What count as invalid edits?
-Simply speaking, edits that violate the **parameter constraints** of the fields of the applicant/interviewer/interview entries.
+    * What counts as an invalid edit?
+Simply speaking, an edit that violates the parameter constraints of the fields of the person/interview entry.
 For example, editing a `name` to be an emoji, or an email to be `null`.
-    * What **do not** count as invalid edits?
-Edits which violate any **business constraints** imposed by Tether.
+    * What **does not** count as an invalid edit?
+An edit which violates any business constraints imposed by Tether.
 For example, editing all persons to have the same phone number and email when emails are required to be unique.